The Guns of August: Development

 The Guns of August is Tuchman's third book, after Bible and Sword, published in 1956, and The Zimmermann Telegram, in 1958, and by her own account "the genesis of this book lies in [these] two earlier books I wrote, of which the First World War was the focal point of both. […] I had always thought that 1914 was the hour when the clock struck, so to speak, the date that ended the nineteenth century and began our own age, "the Terrible Twentieth" as Churchill called it.
 I felt that 1914 was it.
 But I did not know what should be the gateway or the framework."
 She was approached by Cecil Scott of MacMillan who asked her to write a book on 1914, particularly on the battle of Mons and on "how had the BEF thrown back the Germans [and whether] they [had] really seen the vision of an angel over the battlefield."
-But Tuchman was more interested in writing a book on the escape of the German cruiser Goeben from the Royal Navy's Gloucester, an event that would precipitate the Ottoman Empire into the war and for which she had personal affinity since she was present, although aged only two, with her parents on a small steamer from which they witnessed this naval pursuit.
+But Tuchman was more interested in writing a book on the escape of the German cruiser Goeben from the Royal Navy's Gloucester, an event that would precipitate the Ottoman Empire into the war and for which she had personal affinity.
 But Mr Scott was not interested in that episode.
 In the end, "I formed the plan of keeping to the war's first month, which contained all the roots, including the Goeben and Battle of Mons, to make us both happy."